Cretaceous Seas and Lands Exhibit

 Platecarpus, like other mosasaurs, was an aquatic lizard-like reptile that shows remarkable adaptations for a seafaring life.
 The downturned tail supported a crescent-shaped tail fluke.
 With flipper-like limbs for steering, the tail likely propelled the animal with a shark-like motion rather than the snake-like undulations proposed by earlier researchers.
 Preserved gut-contents show mosasaurs feasted mostly on fishes, flightless aquatic birds, and other marine reptiles.

 An extinct genus of marine turtle, Protostega is known from Upper Cretaceous deposits in both Canada and the United States.
 The cast specimen on display at Mount Royal University is a juvenile.
 Adults grew to more than three metres in length, with a weight of about two tons, making Protostega one of the largest turtles in Earth history.

 Unlike most turtles, the carapace of Protostega is lightly constructed and probably supported a soft shell similar to that of modern leatherback turtles.
 This lightweight construction, together with powerful front flippers, suggests Protostega was a tireless swimmer.
 Just as marine turtles do today, females in the Western Interior Seaway likely migrated hundreds of kilometres to lay eggs on sandy beaches.

-For more information or to book a tour, please contact Cindy Greschner, Administrative Assistant for the Department of Earth and Environmental Sciences at email@example.com or call 403-440-6615.
+For more information, please contact the Department of Earth and Environmental Sciences at 403-440-6615.